axelawey/rand-pass-app/README.md

 - **Customizable Length:** You can choose the length of the generated password.
 - **Character Sets:** Choose whether to include uppercase letters, lowercase letters, numbers, and symbols.
-- **Copy to Clipboard:** Easily copy the generated password to your clipboard with a single click.

 ## How to Use